 The open-source script is widely popular among programmers as it allows for full control and customization of your site, which means you can create anything from simple blogs to comprehensive discussion boards.

-Magento boasts an expansive feature set and allows customizability for its sites, which makes them the best choice for merchants who have the resources and want to implement the most advanced technology on their web store.
+Adobe Commerce, previously Magento, boasts an expansive feature set and allows customizability for its sites, which makes them the best choice for merchants who have the resources and want to implement the most advanced technology on their web store.

 Its robust platform and powerful capabilities are suited for advanced programmers and developers who know how to fully utilize their functions.

-We recommend Strikingly for those who are searching for an affordable way to create simple company info portal or personal resume website.
+We recommend Strikingly for those who are searching for an affordable way to create a simple company info portal or personal resume website.

 Strikingly Website Builder Plans & Pricing